Chaste/cellml/README.md

 $ git submodule init
 $ git submodule update
 ```
-This will import all of the CellML files into your source tree, and all of them will be automatically converted to .hpp and .cpp files for use with Chaste.
+This will import all of the CellML files into your source (`src`) tree, and all of them will be automatically converted to .hpp and .cpp files for use with Chaste at compile time.
 If you don't want this to happen, change the ```src/cellml``` to just ```cellml``` and then convert as you require, as per [Code Generation From CellML].

 #### Updating: